-For more of Dominguez’ tips, see Ask the Expert: 7 Ways to Save Water in the Garden, from a Graywater Crusader.
+For more of Dominguez’s tips, see Ask the Expert: 7 Ways to Save Water in the Garden, from a Graywater Crusader.

 We can’t ignore the aesthetic value of synthetic turf.
 Available in an array of blade lengths, colors, and textures (including variegated strands), the new generation of synthetic grass can fool most.

-“I would never had thought I would be a fan of fake anything, but I’m sold,” says Chambers.
+“I would never had thought I would be a fan of fake anything, but I’m sold,” Chambers says.
 For more of her garden, see Architect Visit: Barbara Chambers at Home in Mill Valley.

 “I love my artificial grass.
-They have come a long way with the design, texture, and color,” says Chambers, “There is no way you can tell my lawn is fake unless I confess.”
+They have come a long way with the design, texture, and color,” Chambers says, “There is no way you can tell my lawn is fake unless I confess.”

-While it may look and feel like the real thing, synthetic grass some simply can’t get past the fact it’s plastic.
-While it is hailed for its water-saving benefits, artificial turf has its own environmental drawbacks.
+While synthetic grass may look and feel like the real thing some simply can’t get past the fact that it’s plastic.
+It is hailed for its water-saving benefits, but artificial turf has its own environmental drawbacks.
 It is a petroleum-based product that creates pollution and waste in the manufacturing process.
 And, while it is often made partially with recycled materials, it is not biodegradable.
-Despite a long life of from 15 to 25 years, it will, ultimately, end up in a landfill.
+After a long life of from 15 to 25 years, it will, ultimately, end up in a landfill.

 Critics point to synthetic turf as an environmental heater.
 It absorbs heat and feel hot to the touch in direct sun.
 Pet owners give synthetic grass a mixed review.
 It does not absorb animal waste (but is permeable so liquids pass through to the ground underneath).